statzenthusiast921/political-emails-analysis/README.md

 - 2.)
 Discover patterns in the text of these emails and determine the relative importance of certain words.
 - 3.)
 Determine if any latent groupings of emails exist.
 - 4.)
 Build ML models to predict sentiment of emails
+- 5.)
+Play around with the [SHAP](https://shap.readthedocs.io/en/latest/) and [imblearn](https://imbalanced-learn.org/stable/install.html) libraries
+- 6.)
+Generate new emails using RNNs

 ### Data